Basingstoke Canal: History

 Otherwise, trade on the canal was never as intensive as had been predicted, and several companies attempted to run it, but each ended up bankrupt.
-The canal had started to fall into disuse even before the construction of the London and South Western Railway, which runs parallel to the canal along much of its length.
+The canal started to fall into disuse after the construction of the London and South Western Railway, which runs parallel to the canal along much of its length.
 In 1831, when plans for the railway were being developed, the canal company suggested instead that a link be built between the canal and the Itchen Navigation.
 The suggestion was rejected and the canal company agreed not to oppose the construction of the railway.
 Commercial traffic on the canal mostly ended in 1910, although a low level of use would continue until the last cargo of timber to Woking in 1949.

 In the winter of 1913, Alec ("A J") Harmsworth attempted to navigate the canal in the narrowboat Basingstoke, carrying a cargo of sand.
 The intention of this trip was to prove, at the request of the then owner of the canal, that it was still navigable and so avoid the possibility of closure under the Railway and Canal Traffic Act 1854.
-Under that Act, if the canal were not used for five years then the land the canal was built on could be returned to the original owners.
+Under that act, if the canal were not used for five years then the land the canal was built on could be returned to the original owners.

 It turned out not to be possible to navigate the entire length of the canal, but the boat did successfully pass through the Greywell Tunnel and was left at Basing Wharf over Christmas 1913.
 In January 1914 the boat finally reached Basing House where it was turned and returned to Basing Wharf to unload its cargo.
-Although it proved to be not possible to reach the end of the canal at Basingstoke Wharf, a legal appeal taking place at the same time established that the canal was private freehold property and therefore not subject to the Railway and Canal Traffic Act.
+Although it proved to be not possible to reach the end of the canal at Basingstoke Wharf, a legal appeal taking place at the same time established that the canal was private freehold property and therefore not subject to the Railway and Canal Traffic Act 1854.
 The Basingstoke returned to its base at Ash Wharf, the last successful boat passage through the tunnel.

 During World War I the Royal Engineers took over the running of the canal and used it to transport supplies from Woolwich to the barracks at Aldershot, Crookham and Deepcut.
 The canal was also used to train soldiers in boat handling.